 and vice versa.
-This is depicted graphically in Fig.~\ref{fig:SPTtoKWproof}.
-Note that this works on any bipartite graph using a suitably generalized cluster state in any dimensions, in which case, the $Z_B$'s that appear act on the $B$ vertices adjacent to where $X_A$ acts and vice versa.
+This example is depicted graphically in Fig.~\ref{fig:SPTtoKWproof}.
+Note that this method works on any bipartite graph using a suitably generalized cluster state in any dimension, in which case, the $Z_B$'s that appear act on the $B$ vertices adjacent to where $X_A$ acts and vice versa.

-This suggests a method to apply KW by measurement.
+Eq.~\eqref{eq:KWmapping} suggests a method to apply KW by measurement.
 We begin with a state in $\mathcal{H}_A$ and then introduce the ancillas $\ket{+}_B$.
 We then apply $U_{CZ}$ to the combined system and measure the $X$ spins on $A$.
 If the measurement outcomes are all $+$ spins, then we have exactly implemented the KW duality.
 Otherwise, we have instead implemented the closely related operator

 where $s_a \in \{0,1\}$ are the measurement outcomes of site $a$.
-By pushing through the excess operators from the $A$ sites to the $B$ sites using $\sigma$, we can rewrite this as
+By pushing through the excess operators from the $A$ sites to the $B$ sites using $\sigma$, we can rewrite this formula as